mgutz/dat/README.md

 DB.Cache.Del("fookey")
 ```

-### Local Interpolation
+### SQL Interpolation

 __Interpolation is DISABLED by default.
 Set `dat.EnableInterpolation = true`
 to enable.__

 `dat` can interpolate locally to inline query arguments.
-Let's start with a
-normal SQL statements with arguments
+For example,
+this statement

+go
 ```
 db.Exec(
     "INSERT INTO (a, b, c, d) VALUES ($1, $2, $3, $4)",